Skip to main content

 4. Relative Strength Index (RSI)

-RSI is often called the go-to indicator because it gives clear overbought and oversold signals while also confirming trend strength.
-It moves between 0 and 100: above 70 means overbought, below 30 means oversold.
-A really reliable reversal signal is RSI divergence – when price makes a new high but RSI doesn’t, or vice versa.
+RSI gives you clear overbought and oversold signals while also confirming trend strength.
+It moves between 0 and 100: above 70 is overbought, below 30 is oversold.
+The reversal signal that matters most is RSI divergence — when price makes a new high but RSI doesn't, or vice versa.
+I'd take an RSI divergence signal over a simple overbought or oversold reading any day.
+TradingView users can automate this detection with Pineify's AI indicator builder.

 5. Stochastic Oscillator

-The Stochastic compares a currency pair’s closing price to its range over a set period, shown as two lines (%K and %D) that swing between 0 and 100.
+The Stochastic compares a pair's closing price to its range over a set period, shown as two lines (%K and %D) between 0 and 100.
 Above 80 is overbought, below 20 is oversold.
-It works especially well in sideways markets where RSI might not be as useful.
+It works especially well in sideways markets where RSI tends to lag.

 6. ADX (Average Directional Index)

-ADX measures how strong a trend is, not which direction.
-It goes from 0 to 100: below 20 means the market is weak or ranging, above 25 signals a strong trend.
-Traders often pair it with DMI to get both strength and direction – a solid filter for your indicator setup.
+ADX measures trend strength, not direction.
+It runs from 0 to 100: below 20 means the market is ranging, above 25 signals a strong trend.
+Pair it with DMI lines to get both strength and direction.
+I use ADX as my first filter before touching any oscillator — if ADX is below 20, I don't bother with RSI or Stochastic at all.

 Volatility Indicators